puzzle1536/elfinder-roundcube-plugin/README.markdown

 elFinder Roundcube Plugin
 -------------------------

-This roundcube plugin integrates elFinder file Manager to Roundcube It has been tested on Roundcube 1.0.0 only.
+This roundcube plugin integrates elFinder File Manager to Roundcube.

-Please note this plugin is not mean to work
+It has only been tested on Roundcube 1.0.0 and is based on elFinder 2.x as-up 2014-10-09.

-There may be security flows
+**Please note this plugin is not intended to be used in a multi-user RC installation.
+There are several security issues using it that way.
+Use at your own risk!**

 Installation
 ------------